Affluent Consumer Lists

 What does that mean for your marketing and sales approach?

-When you market to all income levels equally, you’re using the same value-and-quality messaging on households where price is the primary concern and on affluent households where quality matters most.
-But when you target exclusively high net worth and affluent consumers, suddenly you’re speaking to people who have the financial capacity to buy premium offerings and make decisions based on whether your product or service is the best choice, not whether they can afford it.
+When you market to all income levels at once, you’re using the same message about value and quality for both budget-conscious households and wealthy ones, where quality is top priority.
+But when you focus on just high net worth and affluent consumers, things change.
+These people have the means to buy premium products and make decisions based on what’s best, not just what they can afford.

 The Wealth Level Factor That Changes Everything